Sun-Xingbin/nifi-external-bundle/README.md

 # nifi-redis-bundle

-PutRedis processor, which extractd key and value from flow file, then put them into redis.
+PutRedis processor, which extracts key and value from flow file, then puts them into redis.